mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-414.md

 ![aws-local-zones-diagram-blog-hc-414-diagram drawio][aws-local-zones-diagram-blog-hc-414-diagram]

-<p align="center">Figure-3 OpenShift Cluster installed in us-east-1 extending nodes to Local Zone in New York</p>
+<p align="center">Figure 3 OpenShift Cluster installed in us-east-1 extending nodes to Local Zone in New York</p>

 ## Installing an OpenShift cluster with AWS Local Zones

-To deploy an OpenShift cluster extending compute nodes in Local Zone subnets, it is required to define the `edge` compute pool in the `install-config.yaml` file, not enabled by default, then the installer creates the network components in Local Zone classifying those as "Edge Zone", creating MachineSet manifests for each location.
+To deploy an OpenShift cluster extending compute nodes in Local Zone subnets, it is required to define the `edge` compute pool in the `install-config.yaml` file, not enabled by default.

+The installation process creates the network components in Local Zone classifying those as "Edge Zone", creating MachineSet manifests for each location.
 See the [OpenShift documentation][ocp-docs-localzone] for more details.

-The installation process automatically creates tainted nodes with `NoSchedule` in Local Zone locations.
-This allows the administrator to choose workloads running on it, without needing additional steps to isolate the applications.

 Once the cluster is installed, the label `node-role.kubernetes.io/edge` is set to each node located in the Local Zones, along with the regular `node-role.kubernetes.io/worker`.

-Note the following considerations when deploying a cluster in AWS Local Zones:

-- The Maximum Transmission Unit (MTU) between an Amazon EC2 instance in a Local Zone and an Amazon EC2 instance in the Region is 1300.
-This causes the overlay network MTU to change according to the network plugin that is used on the deployment.
-- Network resources such as Network Load Balancer (NLB), Classic Load Balancer, and Nat Gateways are not globally available in AWS Local Zones, so the installer will not deploy those resources automatically.
-- The AWS Elastic Block Storage (EBS) volume type `gp3` is the default for node volumes and the storage class set on AWS OpenShift clusters.
-This volume type is not globally available in Local Zones locations.
-By default, the nodes running in Local Zones are deployed with the `gp2` EBS volume type, and the `gp2-csi` StorageClass must be set when creating workloads into those nodes.

 ### Prerequisites